ibaloyan/Climate-Dashboard/README.md

 The following html pages make the web visualization climate dashboard :

 1. The Landing Page (index.html)
    * The navigation bar / header at the top has "Latitude" button at the left.
-This appears on on all html pages.
+This appears on all html pages.
 When clicked from any page on the website, it redirects back to the home page.

    * To the right of the navigation bar are - dropdown with Comparison, Data, and Plots(4 Visualizations).